December 01, 2025

 Iterations

-As I continued using the site, I found it difficult to manage the photos displayed.
-Every time I wanted to take a photo down, I'd have to look through the database, double check it was the correct photo by opening the s3 link, delete the row, and delete the photo in s3.
-This got old quickly.
-I decided to build a lightweight CMS to
+As I continued using the site, I found it difficult to manage the photos that were displayed.
+Every time I wanted to take a photo down, I'd have to look through the database, double-check it was the correct photo by opening the S3 link, delete the row, and delete the photo from S3.
+This got old quickly, so I decided to build a lightweight CMS to help me manage the photos more easily.

 Results

-In the end, I created a photo gallery website that allowed me to easily upload photos.
-I learned about API calls and how to write them.
-I learned about cloud databases like PostgreSQL and Supabase.
-I set up my first ever AWS account which I'm sure I will get much use in the future as I continue to build more complex solutions.
-I also got an easy way to share my travel adventures with the people I love.
+In the end, I created a photo gallery website that made it easy to upload and manage photos.
+I learned how to make and structure API calls, how OAuth authentication works end-to-end, and how to work with cloud databases like PostgreSQL and Supabase.
+I set up my first-ever AWS account, which I'm sure I'll use again as I continue building more complex projects.
+Most importantly, I got an easy way to share my travel adventures with the people I love.